-Dropbox folders - These are folders that have been synchronised with Dropbox.
+- Dropbox folders These are folders that have been synchronized with Dropbox.
 You cannot delete these folders.
-You can, however, synchronise them with your Dropbox account, add or delete documents and select to show or hide them from the TI-NspireTM Home screen.

-- Created folders These are folders you create.
+You can, however, synchronize them with your Dropbox account, add or delete documents, and select to show or hide them from the TI-NspireTM Home screen. - Created folders These are folders you create.
 You can edit and delete these folders, and add or delete documents. - MyLib folder The MyLib folder contains library documents.
-This folder is shown if you have chosen to show it in the Settings > Preferences menu.
+This folder is shown if you have chosen to show it in Settings menu.

-Note: In the TI-NspireTM App for iPad®, folders can contain documents, but cannot contain sub-folders.
+Note: In the TI-Nspire[TM] App for iPad®, folders can contain documents, but cannot contain sub-folders.